Clinic website seo structure audit uae

 What to keep in mind

-It is especially relevant when service and doctor pages are hard to discover from search, branch and location information is fragmented or duplicated, or existing SEO reports do not highlight structural issues specific to healthcare sites.
-Teams that are cautious about compliance and wording can still use the audit, because it concentrates on navigation, page relationships, and indexing rather than on promotional claims or treatment advice.
+It is useful when service and doctor pages are difficult to find from search, branch or location information is duplicated or fragmented, or existing SEO reports do not explain structural problems clearly.
+Teams can use the audit to understand page relationships and entry points before deciding what content to change.